Writing test examples

 Compute Phase | exit code = 1

-A alternative exit code for denoting the success of the Compute Phase is 1
+An alternative exit code for denoting the success of the Compute Phase is 1

-It should be noted that this opcode should be called in the main function (for example, recv_internal).
-If you call in another function, then the exit from that function will be 1
+).
+If called in another function, the exit from that function will be 1

 , but the total exit code will be 0